ainsani/TIS-SECP1513-/README.md

 # Welcome to My e-Portfolio

 ## About Me
 Hello!
-I'm Nurul Ain binti Mohd Sani, a Computer Science student at Universiti Teknologi Malaysia.
+I'm Nurul Ain binti Mohd Sani, a Computer Science student at Universiti of Technology Malaysia.
+Throughout my studies here, I am determined to achieve excellent academic results.
+In addition to academics, I am committed to improving my soft skills, leadership abilities, and problem-solving skills to succeed in the tech industry."
 ## Education
 - University of Technology Malaysia (UTM) – Bachelor of Computer Science (Computer Networks & Security)
 - Expected Graduation: 2028